bradlitterell/githubMVG/org-docs/CHARTER.md

 ## 5. Trademarks

-Any names, trademarks, service marks, logos, mascots, or similar indicators of source or origin and the goodwill associated with them arising out of the Organization's activities or Organization projects' activities (the "Marks"), are controlled by the Organization.
+Any names, trademarks, service marks, logos, mascots, or lorem ipsum lorem ipsum lorem ipsum similar lorem ipsum lorem ipsum lorem ipsum  indicators of source or origin and the goodwill associated with them arising out of the Organization's activities or Organization projects' activities (the "Marks"), are controlled by the Organization.
 Steering Committee members may only use the Marks in accordance with the Organization's [trademark policy](./TRADEMARKS.md).
 If a Steering Committee member is terminated or removed from the Steering Committee, any rights the Steering Committee member may have in the Marks revert to the Organization.

 ## 6. Antitrust Policy